utdata/rwdir/docs/08-plots-more.md

 <img src="08-plots-more_files/figure-html/five-hied-pcolor-1.png" width="672" />

+## On your own: Line chart

+I want you to make a line chart of preschool-to-high-school spending (the "PK12ed" value in the `variable` column) showing the inflation adjusted per-child spending (the `inf_adj_perchild` column) for the six states that border the Gulf of Mexico.
+This is very similar to the chart you just made, but with different values.

+Some things to do/consider:

+1. Do this in a new section and explain it.
+1. You'll need to prepare the data just like we did above to get the right data points and the right states.
+2. I really suggest you build both chunks (the data prep and the chart) one line at a time so you can see what each step adds.
+1. Save the resulting plot into a new R object because we'll use it later.

 ## Tour of some other adjustments

 You don't have to add these examples below to your own notebook, but here are some examples of other things you can control.